 Reno’s premier family-friendly destination, Carnival Midway is located downtown inside the Circus Circus Reno.
 Social distancing guidelines are in effect along with mandatory face masks and hand sanitizing stations to ensure everyone feels safe and comfortable inside the arcade.
 Carnival Midway has been reimagined and remodeled so it is sure to be a highlight of any kid’s trip to Reno Tahoe.

 Located inside the Grand Sierra Resort, Fun Quest is 40,000 square feet of arcade games and attractions like laser tag and bumper cars.
 Choose from more than 125 games, or pair your Fun Quest adventure with the Bowling Center or Grand Adventure Land.
 All recreation areas will be properly sanitized before, during and after hours of operation.
 Social distancing guidelines will be in effect on the arcade floor and in the bowling alley, and face masks are now required in all public spaces.

 Located north of Reno, Animal Ark is a sanctuary for animals of all kinds.
-The whole family will enjoy seeing and learning about foxes, wolves, birds of prey, big cats, bears and even a tortoise!
+The whole family will enjoy seeing and learning about foxes, wolves, birds of prey, big cats, bears and even a desert tortoise!
 Make sure to get there early to watch bear feeding.
-On select dates, you can even watch Animal Ark’s resident cheetahs Moyo and Jamar race, showing why exactly they’re the fastest beings on earth.
-A day at Animal Ark is a great way to keep your kids entertained, all the while supporting the rehabilitation and conservation of some of earth’s most fantastic creatures.
+On select dates, you can watch Animal Ark’s resident cheetahs Moyo and Jamar race, showing why exactly they’re the fastest beings on earth.
+A day at Animal Ark is a great way to keep your kids entertained, all the while supporting the rehabilitation and conservation of some of the earth’s most fantastic creatures.